go101/immutable-value-proposal/README.md

 * the notation `[]*chan T.fixed` can only mean `([]*chan T).fixed`, whereas `[]*chan (T.fixed)`, `[]*((chan T).fixed)` and `[]((*chan T).fixed)` are all invalid notations.
 * `fixed` is not allowed to appear in type declarations. `type T []int.fixed` is invalid.
-* the respective fixed types of normal no-reference types (including basic types, struct types with only fields of no-reference types and array types with no-reference element types) are the normal types themselves.
+* the respective fixed types of normal no-reference types (including basic types, fucntion types. struct types with only fields of no-reference types, and array types with no-reference element types) are the normal types themselves.

 A notation `v.fixed` is introduced to convert a value `v` of type `T` to a `T.fixed` value.